- Online Training

 As a group of people who enjoy moving and the interpersonal relationships that forge the backbone of our jobs, the thought of being confined to the walls of our home can seem daunting.
 Those missing elements, accompanied by the fact that we wear our long hours in the office or gym like a badge of honor earned in some military conflict, can make for a rather diabolical cocktail.

 Thus far, in the COVID-19 outbreak I have tried a number of strategies to effectively execute my job as a strength and conditioning coach from the confines of my home office.
 I have spoken with a number of coaches and athletics administrators and the various approaches on how to work from home have bordered on the line of productive and outright humorous.
-Maybe you have inadvertently found yourself in one of these situations:
+Maybe you have inadvertently found yourself in one of these remote coaching situations: